-Each BT Group subsidiary has designated a person responsible for the sustainability area.
-They meet regularly and liaise with the Bank's working group to align the implementation of sustainability initiatives and to ensure the coordination of sustainability activities and projects.

-Sustainability governance in the Group's subsidiaries

-Victoriabank:

-The highest management body of the Bank is the Board of Directors of Victoriabank S.A.
+Victoriabank: The highest management body of the Bank is the Board of Directors of Victoriabank S.A.
 (BoD), which supervises and monitors the management decision-making process and is responsible for the Bank's business and financial soundness.
 The Board of Directors has the duties and responsibilities set out in the Regulations, the Bank's Articles of Association and the Board of Directors' Procedure Regulation.
 It therefore approves and monitors the implementation of the Bank's strategic objectives, of the priority business areas, the risk management strategy and the management framework.
 The Board of Directors approves the Bank's annual business plan, income and expenditure budget, and social and environmental policies, provided that performance standards are maintained in line with the Bank's long-term financial interests and capital requirements.
 The Board also regularly monitors and assesses the effectiveness of the Bank's corporate governance framework, including the Bank's governance principles, and takes appropriate action to address any deficiencies.
 The Board members adopt and review the general principles of the Remuneration Policy and are responsible for overseeing its implementation, including the approval of the total remuneration package for the Bank's employees.

-BT Leasing Moldova:

-The CEO who is the company's single-person Executive Body is the authority that provides oversight of the impact management at the company level.
+BT Leasing Moldova: The CEO who is the company's single-person Executive Body is the authority that provides oversight of the impact management at the company level.
 The CEO acts in accordance with the provisions of the company's Internal Regulations as well as ensures the company's alignment with the implementation of sustainability policies, practices and initiatives valid at Group level.

-BCR Chisinau:

-To outline an effective governance framework, in line with the principles set out in the BCR Chisinau Code of Ethics, the Executive Committee has the role of setting the company's main coordinates in order to avoid conflicts of interest and effectively manage the compliance risk.
+BCR Chisinau: In order to outline an effective governance framework, in line with the principles set out in the BCR Chisinau Code of Ethics, the Executive Committee has the role of setting the company's main coordinates in order to avoid conflicts of interest and effectively manage the compliance risk.
 The Supervisory Board is responsible for approving BCR Chisinau's Code of Ethics.
 The Compliance Department is responsible for drafting, managing and implementing the Code of Ethics, as well as for maintaining other corporate culture regulations, which are regularly updated.

-OTP AM:

-The Sustainability Risk Management Policy is available on the company's website and can be viewed at Policies and Procedures | OTP Investment Funds.
+OTP AM: BT Asset Management S.A.I.'s Sustainability Risk Management Policy is available on the company's website and can be viewed here Policies and Procedures | OTP Investment Funds.
+At the same time, one of BT Asset Management's funds falls under Article 8 SFDR (EU Regulation 2088/2018).

-BT Broker:

-As the company's sole executive body, the Chief Executive Officer provides oversight of the company's management.
-In accordance with the company's internal regulations, the CEO ensures that the company implements sustainability policies, practices, and initiatives at the group level in compliance with the Board of Directors' and General Meeting of Shareholders' resolutions.
-Currently, there is no dedicated position for this function.
+BT Broker: The Chief Executive Officer who is the company's sole executive body is the authority that provides oversight of the company's management.
+He/she acts in accordance with the provisions of the company's internal regulations, ensuring that the company is aligned with the implementation of sustainability policies, practices and initiatives valid at Group level, in compliance with the resolutions of the Board of Directors and of the General Meeting of Shareholders.
+For the time being there is no dedicated position for this function.

-BT Leasing Transilvania:

-The Executive Officers who are the company's executive body are the authority providing oversight of the impact management at the company's level.
+BT Leasing Transilvania: The Executive Officers who are the company's executive body are the authority providing oversight of the impact management at the company's level.
 Each director acts in accordance with the company's internal regulations and ensures that the company is aligned with the implementation of the sustainability-related policies, practices and initiatives valid at Group level.
 At the time of reporting, in line with the ESG Policy adopted at the BTFG level, it has started the process to integrate the sustainability issues at the company's risk function level.

-Information provided to and sustainability matters addressed by the undertaking's administrative, management and supervisory bodies
+DR GOV-2 - Information provided to and sustainability matters addressed by the undertaking's administrative, management and supervisory bodies